TheProgrammer1000/TheProgrammer1000/README.md

-### Hi there 👋

-## Hello my name is Dennis and i am several years of programming experience
+# My name is Dennis and i am several years of programming experience

-🔭 Working on my IT Consultant business where i am a Software Developer 🌱 I’m currently learning and growing always and very passionate about improving my skills 🔧 👯 I’m looking to collaborate on anything that has to do with programming 🔥 🤔 I’m looking for help with anything conserning programming, solving complex programming logic or to make a design to a webb-site
+💻  Working on my IT Consultant business where i am a Software Developer

+🌱  I’m currently learning and growing always and very passionate about improving my skills 🔧

+👯  I’m looking to collaborate on anything that has to do with programming 🔥

+👷  I’m looking for help with anything conserning programming, solving complex programming logic or to make a design to a webb-site
-💬 Feel free to contakt me!

 📫  denniskarlsszon1998@gmail.com